 I have learned that nothing gets done without communication and that things get done faster and with fewer bugs when communication is optimal.
 Early on in my career, I worked with a team of senior DBAs (database administrators) and C# developers.
 The DBAs and developers spoke seemingly different languages and I often found myself acting as a go-between.
 I also facilitated collaboration with our dedicated quality assurance engineers.
 For example, I often helped convey to the developers exactly what went wrong when a migration failed, or why the DBAs rejected some code in a review.

-Solve problems that help others; Let the data decideI know that problems don’t solve themselves.
-After determining that Microsoft wouldn’t fix a bug in table replication that Corvel used heavily I wrote a prototype fix in Python3 with a GUI in Tk to fix the infamous ansi-padding bug.
+Solve problems and help others; Let the data decideI know that problems don’t solve themselves.
+After determining that Microsoft wouldn’t fix a SQLServer bug in table replication -- a SQLServer feature that Corvel used heavily -- I wrote a prototype fix in Python 3 to solve it.
+After proving that it worked it soon became obvious that my fellow DBAs were keen on using it, too.
+But as my new internal customers they wanted an easier interface than a python command-line tool.
+So I created a GUI in Tk.
 I later moved it to C# and WPF for the GUI.
-DBAs have been using it ever since as it saved them hours of manual work.
-While at Logward I prevented a move to a new character encoding by proving that MYSQL 8.0 handled German language characters properly in UTF8MB4.
+Hearing a senior DBA say how happy he was to have such a tool and how much time it now saves him is still one of the best compliments I ever recieved as a DBA.
+While at Logward I prevented a move to a new character encoding by proving that MySQL 8.0 handled German language characters properly in UTF8MB4.
 I showed a calm, data driven approach, that saved our team substantial time in refactoring our codebase.

 Joins, anti-joins, window functions, etc., this is where I am most at home.
 I find the language powerful and very useful.
 And the nuances between SQL engines and queries make optimizing an art rather than a science.